-Changing geopolitical realities in recent years reveals significant challenges and shortcomings in the global system that had led the world to its present parlous state and has accentuated 10 national social and societal concerns.
-An important issue that requires a response from 11 national Governments in many countries, as well as more social research, is the protection of 12 workers? claims in case of insolvency.
-This issue has multiple aspects, such as legislative 13 Regulation of bankruptcy (insolvency) and restructuring, creation of guarantee institutions that should be designed to protect employees' claims, Information support of former 15 employees and fosters their mobility, territorial coordination, and internationalization, shares 16 of labor market information, recognition of formal, informal and non-formal education and 17 training, social dialogue, etc. In this article, we concentrate on the methodology of a new 18 Business Enabling Environment rating projected by the World Bank Group and analyze the 19 methodology of it, trying to determine if the above-mentioned issue, as well as the protection 20 of workers? rights and human social interests of society at large, have been reflected in the 21 concept of the project.
-22 ne of the most famous international projects in the world, the Doing Business (hereinafter -DB) project by the World Bank Group (hereinafter -WBG), is enjoying a second lease of life thanks to the new Business Enabling Environment project (hereinafter -BEE) which is formulating a new approach to assessing the business and investment climate (WBG, 2022).
-The new approach would improve on its predecessor launched in 2002 and aimed to provide objective measures of business regulations and their enforcement.
-It looked at domestic small and mediumsized companies and measured the regulations applying to them through their life cycle across 191 economies.
+Abstract- Changing geopolitical realities in recent years reveal significant challenges and shortcomings in the global system that had led the world to its present parlous state and has accentuated national social and societal concerns.
+An important issue that requires a response from national Governments in many countries, as well as more social research, is the protection of workers' claims in case of insolvency.
+This issue has multiple aspects, such as legislative regulation of bankruptcy (insolvency) and restructuring, and the creation of guarantee institutions that should be designed to protect employees' claims.
+It also suggests information support of former employees and fosters their mobility territorial coordination, and internationalization, shares of labor market information, recognition of formal, informal and non-formal education and training, social dialogue, etc. In this article, we concentrate on the methodology of a new Business Enabling Environment rating projected by the World Bank Group and analyze the methodology of it, trying to determine if the issue mentioned above, as well as the protection of workers' rights and human social interests of society at large, have been reflected in the concept of the project.